 There were five of us today: my wife and I, two friends and one of their daughters.
 Nara is well-suited to families and if you have children.

 A casual, fifteen-minute stroll soon takes you away from the familiar clamour, bustle and bright colours of the covered shopping streets and arcades, into Naramachi - a traditional part of the city.

-It’s this district which provides plenty of the well-preserved nostalgia that my wife and are are such suckers for.
+It's this district which provides plenty of the well-preserved nostalgia that my wife and I are such suckers for.

 If you’ve even been fortunate enough to visit a traditional Japanese town, you’ll know just how easy it is to feel as though you’ve stepped back in time.

 The old wooden houses and stores in these places look virtually unchanged from when they were first built.